kbrsh/blog/src/moon.md

 UI development finds its roots in object-oriented, imperative code.
 As paradigms shift, two ideas have remained constant: state and views.

 State is a data structure.
-This structure can hold any value: a number, string, array, object, etc. It holds information relevant to the application.
+This structure can hold any value relevant to the application, including numbers, strings, arrays, or objects.

 TODO: define current state of managing state (especially difficulties)